 Campus buildings—In general, buildings are identified using only the last name of honored individual(s) and the shorter form of the on first reference (“Kinlaw Library,” “Johnson Cafeteria”).
 More formal situations may call for the full name.
 The definite article is not used for most facilities.

 Campus Post Office—Use the full form with all external audiences (including alumni).
 Internal publications may use “CPO” (no periods) on first reference.
 Do not use the definite article with the abbreviated name.

-Corbitt Hall—Note spelling of the media communication building.
+Corbitt Hall—Note spelling of the School of Graduate and Professional Studies building.